US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/ui-components/Combobox.md

   to the first unfiltered item in the list or from the last unfiltered item in the list to the input field.
 Likewise, pressing Up arrow key should move from the first unfiltered item in the list to the input field, or from the input field to the last unfiltered item in the list.
-- \*\* When focus leaves the combobox and moves to another element on screen, the input field in the combobox should be cleared.
+- When focus leaves the combobox and moves to another element on screen, the input field in the combobox should be cleared.
-- \*\* If items are currently selected, then tabbing out of the input field should take the cursor to the pills, and after traversing the pills, should move on to the clear button, and after the clear button, on to the remaining components on the screen in their normal traversal order.
+- Tabbing from another area of the screen to the combo box should first focus on the select item pills, then the clear button, then the actual combo box input.
+If there are no items currently selected, then focus should go directly to the combo box input. to the pills, and after traversing the pills, should move on to the clear button, and after the clear button, on to the remaining components on the screen in their normal traversal order.
-- \*\* Pressing Enter key while on the clear button should clear the selections (both the pills and the dropdown list selections).
+- Pressing Enter key while on the clear button should clear the selections (both the pills and the dropdown list selections).
-- \*\* Pressing Enter key on a pill should remove the pill and clear associated selection out of dropdown list.
+- Pressing Enter key on a pill should remove the pill and clear associated selection out of dropdown list.

-// possible hover state for the pills // tab should not traverse the elements in the list but should move to the clear button, // and then through the pills. // close dropdown when tabbing out of input
+  - If the pill was the last pill in the list, then the focus should go to the previous pill.
+  - If the pill was not the last one in the list, then the focus should go to the next pill.